BooksOnWall/BooksOnWall_cli/README.md

 [react-vivo-cli](https://docs.viromedia.com/docs)
 [rninit](http://)
 ## Set your nodejs environement

+nodejs v13.x reject 3 libs from installing and react-native link of the modules, therefore we need v12.x to compile correctly

 #### Determining your Node version
 First off, let's figure out which version of Node is currently installed.